memmaker/vigilo-confido/readme.txt

 === Changes in v.0.9.8 ===
  - Fixed alien melee weapons not hitting
  - No more early game base defense
+ - Added Mechtoid enemy
+ - Skeleton Key is now researchable (Will Update the mission objectives)
+ - Floaters not spawning as Terrorists anymore

 === Changes in v.0.9.7 ===
  - Fixed: Mission objectives not updating when interrogating first live alien